notdeltaxd/Pandora-API/README.md

 - ⚡ Extremely fast: Average response under 150-200ms
 - 🎯 Provides metadata for tracks, albums, artists, and playlists
-- 🔍 Supports global search and individual searches for songs, albums, or artists
+- 🔍 Supports global search and individual searches for songs, albums, artists, or playlists
 - 🛡 Rate limiting and security implemented
 - 🚀 Built on Hono for performance
 - 🧩 Input validation with Zod for consistent API responses